wavebeem/wavebeem.com/_drafts/js-iterators.md

     print(x)
 ```

-This *iterates* over the values in the array `[1, 2, 3]`.
+This *iterates* over the values in the array `[0, 1, 2]`.
 But it turns out not everything you might want to iterate over is best represented as an array.
-In python you might want to iterate over a set `{0, 1, 2}`, a tuple `(0, 1, 2)`, or even a range (!) `range(3)`.
+In python you might want to iterate over a set `{0, 1, 2}`, a tuple `(0, 1, 2)`, or even a range `range(3)`.

 ## JS interfaces

 In JavaScript, iterables are objects which have a method `Symbol.iterator` which return an iterator.
 Not sure about symbols?
 Check out the [MDN page on symbols][3].
-If you're familiar with Python, this is where you would use a method name like `__iter__`.
-But JavaScript symbol keys are a bit more powerful than underscores.
+If you're familiar with Python, this is sort of like making a `__iter__` method.

 ```js
 var iterable = {